-• INTRODUCTION
+INTRODUCTION

 This section should briefly describe the purpose of the proposed project.
 You should briefly describe the planning activities that your network will conduct to build the network's infrastructure.
+It must clearly identify the focus area(s) and legislative aim(s) in this section of the proposal.